Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The groupingOfClustersManager() method is explained in more detail in the code comments.
 See implementation of [groupingOfClustersManager()](https://github.com/Razyapoo/knowledge-graph-browser-frontend/blob/master/src/cluster/clusters/KMeans/KMeans.ts) for more details.

+// TODO
+- zoom in + clustering (scale, onZoom)
-to change zoom in/ zoom out in grouping of clusters description
+- to change zoom in/ zoom out in grouping of clusters description
+-